 But also mental rehabilitation

 For athletes, developing physical strength and agility, acquiring technical skills, learning tactical skills, and mastering psychological skills (such as mental toughness and reducing anxiety) is key to their success.
 However, when it comes to injuries, they are often demoralized.
 Therefore, it is very important to learn how to stay mentally strong, cope with an injury, recover and get up, and continue stronger than ever.
 If you feel the need, talk to a psychologist, family member, or friend and remember that you are not alone.
+Looking for an experienced psychologist?
+Check out A Kind Place as they have a team of dedicated psychologists with years of experience under their belt.

 Recovery takes a lot of time